rancher/rancher.github.io/os/configuration/custom-console/index.md

 ## Custom Console
 ---

 When [booting from the ISO]({{site.baseurl}}/os/running-rancheros/workstation/boot-from-iso/), RancherOS starts with the default console, which is based on busybox.
-If you are running RancherOS through a cloud provider, RancherOS is enabled to start with the ubuntu console.

 You can select which console you want RancherOS to start with using the [cloud-config]({{site.baseurl}}/os/cloud-config/).